zxkevinxz/ai-hero/examples/vercel-ai-sdk/10-generate-array/readme.md

 ```

 And just like that, we get our users.

-What's powerful about this is that we can seed various information about the users, so in this case, they're going to be from the UK like me.

-When we run this we can see our great British users being generated, lovely.

 This is particularly cool with `streamObject` too, where you can stream in the users as they're being created.